 So the word can have the meaning of eternal destruction when used in reference to non-Christians, to unbelievers.
 The word apollumi also can be a general term used for death or the elimination of something.
 And in that sense it's a much more general term.
 For example, in 1 Corinthians 1:19, "I will destroy the wisdom of the wise and bring to nothing the understanding of the prudent," talking about sort of wiping out the folly of those who suppose themselves to be wise with their worldly philosophies.
 There it's used in a rather general sense.

 It is used similar to that also in talking about death when it says in 1 Corinthians 10:9 that people were destroyed by the serpents, not talking about eternal damnation but just they died.
 And it says in the next verse you better not murmur also as they murmured who were destroyed, again the same word, by the destroyer.

-Then over in verse 10 He says, "You take heed that you do not think down, kataphroeneo, look down, despise one of these little ones.
+Then over in verse 10 He says, you take heed that you do not think down, kataphroneō, look down, despise one of these little ones.
 What little ones?
 The believers.
 "Because the angels and the Father are so greatly concerned about them."
 How concerned are they?
 Here's an illustration.
-If a man has a hundred sheep and a sheep wanders away, the shepherd leaves the ninety nine, goes and gets the one and brings it back and rejoices more over that sheep than over the ninety nine which went not astray.
+If a man has 100 sheep and a sheep wanders away, the shepherd leaves the ninety-nine, goes and gets the one and brings it back and rejoices more over that sheep than over the ninety-nine which went not astray.
 Now God is the shepherd and the sheep is His own.
 And then the next verse 14, "So it is not the will of God who's in heaven that one of these little ones should perish."